Manmohan Singh: Public image and legacy

 The Independent described Singh as "one of the world's most revered leaders" and "a man of uncommon decency and grace", noting that he drives a Maruti 800, one of the humblest cars in the Indian market.
 Khushwant Singh lauded Singh as the best prime minister India has had, even rating him higher than Jawaharlal Nehru.
 He mentions an incident in his book Absolute Khushwant: The Low-Down on Life, Death and Most things In-between where after losing the 1999 Lok Sabha elections, Singh immediately returned the ₹2 lakh he had borrowed from the writer for hiring taxis.
 Terming him as the best example of integrity, Khushwant Singh stated, "When people talk of integrity, I say the best example is the man who occupies the country's highest office."

 In 2010, Newsweek magazine recognised him as a world leader who is respected by other heads of state, describing him as "the leader other leaders love."
 The article quoted Mohamed ElBaradei, who remarked that Singh is "the model of what a political leader should be."
 Singh also received the World Statesman Award in 2010.
 Henry Kissinger described Singh as "a statesman with vision, persistence and integrity", and praised him for his "leadership, which has been instrumental in the economic transformation underway in India."

 Singh was ranked 18 on the 2010 Forbes list of the World's Most Powerful People.
 Forbes magazine described Singh as being "universally praised as India's best prime minister since Nehru".
 Australian journalist Greg Sheridan praised Singh "as one of the greatest statesmen in Asian history."
 Singh was later ranked 19 and 28 in 2012 and 2013 in the Forbes list.
 Time magazine described Singh as "guiding India into the ranks of the great powers".

 Conversely, Time magazine's Asia edition for 10–17 July 2012, on its cover remarked that Singh was an "underachiever".
 It stated that Singh appears "unwilling to stick his neck out" on reforms that will put the country back onto a growth path.
 Congress spokesperson Manish Tewari rebutted the charges.
 UPA ally Lalu Prasad Yadav took issue with the magazine's statements.
 Praising the government, Prasad said UPA projects [were] doing well and asked, "What will America say as their own economy is shattered?".
 Additionally, Singh faced negative reception following the 2008 Mumbai attacks for falling short on enhancing national security.

-In his 2020 memoir A Promised Land, former U.S. President Barack Obama called Singh "Wise, thoughtful, and scrupulously honest".
+In his 2020 memoir A Promised Land, former US president Barack Obama called Singh "Wise, thoughtful, and scrupulously honest".

 Political opponents, including BJP co-founder L. K. Advani, have claimed that Singh is a "weak" prime minister.
 Advani declared "He is weak.
 What do I call a person who can't take his decisions until 10 Janpath gives instruction."
 Arvind Kejriwal in 2018 said the people are "missing an educated PM like Dr Manmohan Singh".
 In 2022, Union Transport Minister of Modi Government, Nitin Gadkari said the "country is indebted to Manmohan Singh for the liberalisation that gave a new direction".